 “These are so awesome?
 Where did you learn to cook like this?”

 “Please give me the recipe!
 These laddoos are mouth-watering!”

 Sonali laughed at their delight.
 She was so happy.
 “I’ll definitely give you the recipe.
 Actually, I love cooking.
-I travel so much, I’ve tried so many different cuisines and flavours.
+I travel so much, I’ve tried so many different cuisines and flavors.
 India is truly a very rich country, especially when it comes to food.
 Since I move a lot, I can’t stock a kitchen.
 So, I prefer to rent a fully furnished flat wherever I go.
 And I never miss cooking at least one dish for Diwali.
 I’m so glad I’m sharing it with you this time.”

 “Sonali, I just have one question for you.”
 Kamala aunty’s elder son asked her in mock seriousness.

 “Will you marry me?”
 The room exploded in laughter.
 “What, seriously?
 I mean, this girl cooks.
 She is intelligent.
-And best part of all, she’ll be gone most of the year.
+And the best part of all, she’ll be gone most of the year.
 What more can a guy ask of a girl, right?”

 Sonali laughed along with the rest of them, realizing one more time what Diwali really meant for everybody.
 It was fun, laughter, joy, sharing, and showing that you cared, irrespective of who you are.
 She was immensely thankful to Kamala aunty and her family, who helped her come out of her shell and enjoy the festival as it was meant to be enjoyed.
-Her tattoos, and pierced ears didn’t matter, when she could make delicious laddoos like those!
+Her tattoos and pierced ears didn’t matter when she could make delicious laddoos like those!
 India is truly amazing!
 A true blue fusion of cultures!

 Also, read – How to build a budget for travel?